-The CCP1M<1:0> bits in the CCP1CON register allow user to choose the logic conventions (asserted high/low) for each of the outputs.
+The CCP1M<1:0> bits in the CCP1CON register allow user to choose the logic conventions (asserted high/ low) for each of the outputs.
 See Register 8-1 for further details.

-PWM outputs are enabled.
+The PWM output polarities must be selected before the PWM outputs are enabled.
 Charging the polarity configuration while the PWM outputs are active is not recommended, since it may result in unpredictable operation.